Sunday, September 29, 2024

 Personal Ties Bring Congress to Princeton: https://www.princeton.edu/news/2015/07/02/july-4-milestone-americas-and-princetons-history

-Nassau Hall, PRinceton, N.J.
+Nassau Hall, Princeton, N.J.
 June 30, 1783 - Nov.
 4, 1783: https://history.state.gov/departmenthistory/buildings/section8

 The Continental Congress at Nassau Hall https://paw.princeton.edu/article/continental-congress-nassau-hall